BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Sworn Protector (Sigrid)
 - Sworn Protector (Tilda)

-**ACTIVE/PASSIVE RULES**

-- **Rapid Fire** `ACTIVE` - If Bard hits a target with his great bow, he may make another shooting attack with his great bow that targets a model within 3" of the initial target - it may even be the same target.
+- **Rapid Fire** `ACTIVE`

+If Bard hits a target with his great bow, he may make another shooting attack with his great bow that targets a model within 3" of the initial target - it may even be the same target.
 If that second shot also hits, then Bard may Shoot again as described above.
 Bard can make a maximum of three shots per turn as a result of this special rule.

-- **Swift Shot** `ACTIVE` - Never suffers -1 penalty for moving and shooting.
+- **Swift Shot** `ACTIVE`

+Never suffers -1 penalty for moving and shooting.

-- **The Black Arrow** `ACTIVE` - If Bard takes the Windlance, then once per game Bard can fire the Black Arrow.
+- **The Black Arrow** `ACTIVE`

+If Bard takes the Windlance, then once per game Bard can fire the Black Arrow.
 If he does, declare this before rolling To Hit.
 Bard may re-roll any failed To Hit and In The Way rolls.
 Furthermore, do not roll on the Scatter Table- a successful To Hit Roll against a Battlefield Target will always count as a Dead On result.

-- **Windlance Trained** `PASSIVE` - If Bard takes a Windlance, he will be the only crew. but can move more than 6" away, and rotate it without any penalty.
+- **Windlance Trained** `PASSIVE`

+If Bard takes a Windlance, he will be the only crew. but can move more than 6" away, and rotate it without any penalty.
 Windlance attacks against Monster models gain a +1 bonus to any rolls on the Scatter Table.

 </div>